The Alocasia is a popular indoor plant. It has large, cordate leaves that grow to almost 8 to 35 inches.

 The yellowing is natural if your Alocasia has new growth and the yellowing leaves are older, especially toward the bottom of the plant.

 Your plant sheds its old leaves to make room for new growth.

 However, if the yellowing continues, your Alocasia may be in trouble, and it’s time to be concerned.

-If you are taking proper care of your Alocasia plant, but the leaves still turn yellow, it is a sign of normal aging.
+If you take proper care of your Alocasia plant, but the leaves still turn yellow, it is a sign of normal ageing.